Kingsford-Group/kourami/README.md

 as partial-ordered graphs.
 Each database allele is naturally encoded as a path through the graph and any detectable genetic variations (SNPs or indels) not captured by the known sequences are added to the graph by graph-modification based on read alignment to capture differences novel alleles have compared to known sequences.
 Unlike previously available WGS-based HLA typing methods
 (database-matching techniques), Kourami direclty assembles both haplotypes for each HLA gene (HLA-A, -B, -C, -DQA1, -DQB1, -DRB1).
-It also provides the typing result (6-digit 'G' resolution) by outputing the best matching alleles among the known sequences.
+From version 0.9.4 or later, Kourami supports additional HLA loci.
+It also provides the typing result (6-digit 'G' resolution) by outputing the best matching alleles among the known sequences whenever 'G' grouping information is available.

 # Release